skit-ai/emotion-tts-dataset/README.md

 - sad
 - surprise

 The base is a neutral emotion and there are 8 other emotion.
 There are 30 mins of data for each of the 9 emotions.
 Under the folder for each emotion, there is a metadata.csv file which contains the transcripts for the recordings.

+## Citation

+Please cite using the link in the About section on the right.